-It is anticipated that awards could be made for successful proposals in April, 2025.
+It is anticipated that awards could be made for successful proposals by April, 2026.

 Successful applicants will enter into a legally binding contract with the Foundation that specifies budget details, describes the project, defines measurable objectives, and sets forth reporting requirements.